sangrampattnaik/securitium_backend/README.md

-# Securitium Back End Test API  Management System
+# Securitium Back End Test API

  Note - 1: python 3.8 or above should be installed